Hello! Thanks for stopping by! First things first, my CV can be found here.

 -In January 2017, I presented a talk called “The Politics of Being Black: Intonation and Black/Biracial Identity in Police Narratives” at the Linguistic Society of America Annual Meeting in Austin, Texas.
 Slides here.

--Standard American English (Fluent)
+-Standard American English (Native)

--African American Vernacular English (Fluent)
+-African American Vernacular English (Native)

--Latin American Spanish (Fluent)
+-Latin American Spanish (Near-native)

 -Bolivian Quechua (Intermediate)

--Cairene Arabic (beginner)
+-Cairene Arabic (Beginner)

 -Ph.D., Linguistics, New York University (2016).
 Dissertation Title: Intonational Variation, Linguistic Style, and the Black/Biracial Experience.
 Supervisor: Renee Blake